AdamKyle/flare/resources/info/home/section-1.md

 # Planes Of Tlessa

 Welcome to the planes of Telsa.
-This guide is means to help you the player get started, or maybe you need to reference something quickly.
-We have everything in this tome, from quests and their walk throughts to rewards for locations and adventures to monsters and their stats and everything in between.
+This guide is meant to help you the player get started, or maybe you need to reference something quickly.
+We have everything in this tome, from quests and their walk throughs to rewards for locations and adventures to monsters and their stats and everything in between.

-Tlessa is not a hard game to play, alas this is not a set it and forget it typ of game.
+Tlessa is not a hard game to play, alas this is not a set it and forget it typ of  either.
 While yes there are some timers in place, they are more meant to deter spam clicking.
-These timers are short, from 10 seconds for attacks, to a few minutes to sailing and adventuring.
+These timers are short, from 10 seconds for attacks, to a few minutes for sailing and adventuring.

+You see more in [Time Gates]('/information/time-gates').

 Tlessa want's to keep you in the world, chatting, trading, going on adventures, settling kidngoms, finding epic loot and training skills.